akaseahawk/ArtOfDataScience2016/Draft/final_report.md

 #### Trends in Synaptic Density
 We see evident signs of cortical layering in the y-direction defined by density local minima.
 > <center><img src="../figs/mean_xyz.png" data-canonical-src="../figs/means_xyz.png" width="600" height="400" /><center>
-> <center><small><b><br>Figure #.</b>We are plotting the mean the x-z plane at each y coordinate value.
+> <center><small><b><br></b>We are plotting the mean the x-z plane at each y coordinate value.
 We see local maxima that are steadily decreasing as y increases.The local minima define boundary points between cortical layers.
 With these definitions, we see 4 layers present. </small><center>

 > <center><img src="../figs/total_dens_xyz.png" data-canonical-src="../figs/total_dens_xyz.pngg" width="900" height="250" /><center>
-> <center><small><b><br>Figure #.</b>Similar to the figure above, we are plotting the total number of synapses in every x-z plane for a specific y-value.
+> <center><small><b><br>.</b>Similar to the figure above, we are plotting the total number of synapses in every x-z plane for a specific y-value.
 We see the same wave pattern across y indicating cortical layers with cortical depth increasing with increasing y.</small><center>

 > <center><img src="../figs/deriv_across_y.png" data-canonical-src="../figs/deriv_across_y.png" width="600" height="400" /><center>
-> <center><small><b><br>Figure #.</b>The magnitude of the changes in synaptic density across y are evident.
+> <center><small><b><br>.</b>The magnitude of the changes in synaptic density across y are evident.
 The changes in synaptic density represent moving from one layer to the next across y.
 The first 4 "spikes" or "hills" are the most well-defined and represent the 4 cortical layers we believe to be present in our volume. </small><center>

 > <center><img src="../figs/y_var_clusters.png" data-canonical-src="../figs/y_var_clusters.png" width="600" height="400" /><center>
-> <center><small><b><br>Figure #.</b>We see trends in clusters across the y-level sets.
+> <center><small><b><br></b>We see trends in clusters across the y-level sets.
 The maximum density red cluster and the minimum density blue cluster have strong variations in y.
 The ratio of red-to-blue is highest at smaller values of y and decreases to a minimum at the highest value of y.
 There is an obvious gradient of high-low density across y, giving more evidence for our suggestion of the cortical layers spanning the y-coordinates. </small><center>

 This is strong evidence for the regions between local minima across the y-coordinates being cortical layers.
 The local minima defining the supposed cortical layer boundaries are the y-coordinates: 1837, 2071, 2305, 2539.

 There are no obvious or interesting trends along x or z in the above figures.

 > <center><img src="../figs/akash_relaive_freq_density_within_cluster.png"<center>
-> <center><small><b><br>Figure #.</b>The distribution within 2 clusters fit the same distributional shape of the entire data set, while the other two are skewed.
+> <center><small><b><br></b>The distribution within 2 clusters fit the same distributional shape of the entire data set, while the other two are skewed.
 However, the final cluster has a disproportionate amount of zero values, likely due to the data not being . </small><center>

 #### Imaging our Data